fmalina/revisions-blocl/activism/thegreattaxrobbery.md

 deal.
 They just follow the very laws they themselves drafted.

 The capture of tax administration by the tax avoidance industry has been exposed, too.
-But it certainly hasn’t been remedied.
+But it certainly hasn't been remedied.
 Too much tax law remains at the service of tax avoidance.
 If the British tax system is ever to be fair, if we really are all to be in it together, the scandals of recent years must translate into radical action.